Non-degenerate anisocurved surfaces in homogeneous 3-manifolds: Introduction

-Finally, we close this manuscript by addressing timelike surfaces with the same Gaussian curvatures and/or the same extrinsic curvatures, when the surfaces are considered as immersions into $\mathbb{E}^3(\kappa,\tau)$ and $\mathbb{L}^3(\kappa,\tau)$.
-Let us recall that the extrinsic curvature is defined as the product of the principal curvatures, and both in the Euclidean space and in the Lorentz-Minkowski space the Gaussian and the extrinsic curvatures coincide.
-In this direction, we develop a relation between the extrinsic curvatures of a non-degenerate surface in $\mathbb{L}^{3}(\kappa,\tau)$ and in $\mathbb{E}^3(\kappa,\tau)$.
-Using this relation, we characterize open pieces of Hopf cylinders as the unique timelike surfaces with the same Gaussian and extrinsic curvature in $\mathbb{L}^{3}(\kappa,\tau)$ for $\kappa+4\tau^{2}>0$ and $\tau\neq0$.
+In Section~\ref{sec:curv} we continue with the comparison started in Section~\ref{Sec:2}, but now we focus on the Gaussian and extrinsic curvatures related to both metrics.
+Let us recall that the extrinsic curvature of a non-degenerate surface is defined as the determinant of its shape operator.
+In this direction, we develop a relation between the extrinsic curvatures of a non-degenerate surface in $\mathbb{L}^3(\kappa,\tau)$ and in $\mathbb{E}^3(\kappa,\tau)$.

+Finally, in Section~\ref{sec:5} we present our main results regarding non-degenerate anisocurved surfaces in $\mathbb{L}^3(\kappa,\tau)$.
+Furthermore, in order to get our results we need to impose an additional assumption on the extrinsic curvatures.
+In the particular case of timelike surfaces, we get a characterization of Hopf surfaces, see Theorem~\ref{teo:5.timelike}, and of timelike anisocurved helix surfaces, see Proposition~\ref{prop:5.timelike}.
+In the case of spacelike surfaces we obtain in Theorem~\ref{teo:5.spacelike} a non-existence result.